rlee32/election-fraud-2020/README.md

 # Election Fraud in 2020

+THIS IS NO LONGER BEING UPDATED.
+PLEASE GO HERE FOR AN ACTIVE LIST: https://hereistheevidence.com/

 This README lists evidence that massive fraud in favor of the democratic party took place in order to steal a landslide victory from President Trump.

 ## Illegal Votes